frank-leitner/dns-exfil/README.md

 # dns-exfil

-A program to exfiltrate files from a computer using the DNS
+A program to exfiltrate files from computers using the DNS.